 The solar power plant halves the natural gas power plant's consumption by supplying the electricity during the day instead of the natural gas power plant so the NG plant only operates at night.

 So the natural gas power plant has to operate twice as long because it has to operate during not just night-time, but during daytime as well.

 Also keep in mind that electricity grids everywhere have standby backup installed because they have to.
 All types of power plants will malfunction or have to be shut down for maintenance, so standby generators have to be available to back them up to prevent blackouts.

 Another fact to note: Solar opponents use the argument that solar power alone cannot meet the world’s needs and that nuclear is the source of energy for the future.
-As I have said before, it is not necessary to rely exclusively on one power source for electricity, and it is actually a bad idea because that source of energy will become more expensive due to high fuel demand.
+It is not necessary to rely exclusively on one power source for electricity.
+It is also unwise because the cost of that energy source will be driven up due to high fuel demand.

 Traditional Nuclear and Coal Power Plants Take Too Long to Start to Backup Solar

 This means that they need that much time in advance of a shortage of solar power, and you never know when a cloud will pass over a solar power plant and reduce it’s power output.

 Some modern combined cycle power plants can start in less than an hour, such as General Electric's FlexEfficiency 50 Combined Cycle Natural Gas Plant which starts in half an hour.

 This does not mean that they cannot back up solar power plants.